Kenilworth Park in Northeast Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Horticulture & Forestry • Industry & Commerce.
 A significant historical year for this entry is 1913.

 Location.
-38° 54.763′ N, 76° 56.533′ W. Marker is in Northeast Washington in Washington, District of Columbia.
-It is in Kenilworth Park.
-Marker can be reached from Anacostia Avenue Northeast, 0.1 miles west of Ponds Street Northeast, on the right when traveling west.
+Marker has been permanently removed.
+It was located near 38° 54.763′ N, 76° 56.533′ W. Marker was in Northeast Washington in Washington, District of Columbia.
+It was in Kenilworth Park.
+It could be reached from Anacostia Avenue Northeast 0.1 miles west of Ponds Street Northeast, on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 1550 Anacostia Avenue Northeast, Washington DC 20019, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 1550 Anacostia Avenue Northeast, Washington DC 20019, United States of America.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Preserve and Protect (a few steps from this marker); Helen Shaw Fowler (within shouting distance of this marker); Aquatic Greenhouse #1 (within shouting distance of this marker); Display Pools (within shouting distance of this marker); Beauty and Business (about 300 feet away, measured in a direct line); Victoria amazonica (about 800 feet away); Under the Boardwalk (approx. 0.2 miles away); Jericho City of Praise (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this location: Preserve and Protect (a few steps from this marker); Helen Shaw Fowler (within shouting distance of this marker); Original Hothouses (within shouting distance of this marker); Display Pools (within shouting distance of this marker); Welcome to Kenilworth Aquatic Gardens! (within shouting distance of this marker); Beauty and Business (about 300 feet away, measured in a direct line); Welcome to Kenilworth Aquatic Gardens (about 600 feet away); Victoria amazonica (about 800 feet away).
 Touch for a list and map of all markers in Northeast Washington.